cvedovini/wp-linkedin/readme.txt

 `publications:(title,publisher,authors,date,url,summary)`

+= How to add the honors & awards section to my profile? =

+The honors & awards section is already in the template but is not activated by default.
+To activate it you must add the relevant profile fields to the list of fields:

+`honors-awards:(name,issuer,date,description)`

 = How to add other sections to my profile? =

 For other sections see [Showing more of your LinkedIn profile with